mariavasilkin/pd1-Redwood-Amog-Olenick-Vasilkin/README.md

 -Maria Vasilkin

 Description:
-This is an orginal concept for a web browsing management
+This is an orginal concept for a web browsing management system which automatically creates and manages the websites you go to according to content.

 Instructions (for use and compiling):